 And 9 more Xmark replacements for you to try

 Secondly, there are various less wonderful Xmarks alternatives around.
-I have looked at many of them.
-After that, I’ve decided several were worth mentioning, even though they weren’t as good as the 6 I listed above.
-At some point, I will provide in-depth reviews.
+We have looked at many of them.
+After that, we’ve decided several were worth mentioning, even though they weren’t as good as the 6 I listed above.
+At some point, we will provide in-depth reviews.
 For now, just short mentions.

 Sync your bookmarks across all platforms